Campbelltown (NSW)

 Table Chart PROFILE FAQ

-Health performance in Campbelltown is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts
+Health performance in Campbelltown is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Only approximately 51% of the total population (~10,196 people) has private health cover, compared to 59.9% across Greater Sydney.
-Mental health issues and arthritis were found to be the most common medical conditions, impacting 8.6% and 8.4% of residents respectively.
-However, 68.0% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents show above average prevalence of chronic health conditions.
-The area has 15.7% of residents aged 65 and over (3,144 people), with health outcomes among seniors presenting some challenges but ranking lower nationally than the broader population.
+Private health cover is relatively low at approximately 51% of the total population (~9,988 people), compared to 59.9% across Greater Sydney as of March 2022.
+Mental health issues and arthritis were found to be the most common medical conditions, impacting 8.6 and 8.4% of residents respectively, while 68.0% reported being completely clear of medical ailments compared to 74.6% across Greater Sydney as of April 2022.
+Working-age residents have an above-average prevalence of chronic health conditions.
+As of May 2022, the area has 15.4% of residents aged 65 and over (3,021 people).
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population as of June 2022.

 Frequently Asked Questions - Health